Getting Started

 • Getting the Source

-• For external Git client, see Building Weasis.
+• For an external Git client, see Building Weasis.

 • From IntelliJ IDEA: New > Project from Version Control…